Utena - Sailor Moon

 Episode 25, dueling arena

-This I read as visual influence (possibly both are influenced by other sources).
-Pointy shadows are cast by imaginary spotlights.
-Neither image is realistically lit.
+This I read as visual influence.
+Imaginary spotlights cast unreal dark pointy shadows.
 Both have diagonal compositions across the frame, with a prominent triangle in the middle.
 Both emphasize the person at the top vertex of the triangle.
 There is a reference in the Utena image, but it is to Nadia (three versus four points), not to Sailor Moon.

 View from the palace on the moon.